Eloy Jiménez Preview, Player Props: White Sox vs. Tigers

-On Saturday, Eloy Jimenez (.297 batting average in his past 10 games, with two doubles, a home run, three walks and two RBI) and the Chicago White Sox play the Detroit Tigers, whose starting pitcher will be Reese Olson.
-First pitch is at 7:10 PM ET.
+After going 0-for-3 in his last game, Eloy Jimenez and the Chicago White Sox take on the Detroit Tigers (who will start Tarik Skubal) at 2:10 PM ET on Sunday.

-He had a one-hit showing in his most recent game (1-for-4) against the Tigers.
+In his most recent game he had a hitless performance (0-for-3) against the Tigers.

 Eloy Jiménez Game Info & Props vs. the Tigers